QP/C 8.1.3

 SAS_QP_view

-Examples: SAS_QP_OSAL, SAS_QP_OO
+Examples: SAS_QP_OSAL, SAS_QP_OOA

 UML Semantics

-Most diagrams presented in this Software Architecture Specification conform to the the established and precisely defined semantics of the Unified Modeling Language [UML2.5:17].
+Most diagrams presented in this Software Architecture Specification conform to the established and precisely defined semantics of the Unified Modeling Language [UML2.5:17].
 In case a diagram uses any non-normative" elements, the semantics of those are explained in the diagram description.

 References